 Attack of the DDoS!
 How to Defend Against Cyber Attacks

 Distributed Denial of Service (DDoS), these words strike fear into the hearts of organizations who rely on their servers.
 Whole government have been brought to their knees by the terrifying DDoS attack…well for a few hours at least.
 DDoS attacks are automated and spontaneous traffic sent to your website with the end goal of overwhelming your server.
 In effect, preventing genuine visitors from accessing your website.
 During a sustained attack it can cost a company an average of $22K/minute with an average downtime of 54 minutes.
 Costs for business has risen to $2.5 million per attack.
 This is why the term DDoS strikes fear into the IT hearts of organizations!
-While these attacks are not preventable, there are measures you can take to mitigate the impact of a DDoS strike.
-So let’s explore a few of them below.
+While these attacks are not preventable, there are measures you can take to defend against DDoS attacks and mitigate their impact.

 DDoS attacks are only successful because they overwhelm the set web traffic provision in servers.
 In many cases preventing a server failure is impossible however it would help to expand the capacity to handle visitors to your server.
 This can be done by identifying your peak traffic numbers and provision for 10 times that amount.
 Some remote server providers allow for auto-scaling which also aids with preventing a successful attack.
 This will increase your expenses too but it is less expensive than suffering an attack.

 If your server is being overwhelmed it may be tough to be notified of it until long after the attack has happened.
 This is why remote monitoring is a strong way to identify when an attack is happening and taking measures to mitigate the impacts of the attack.
 This way alerts can be setup to let you and your service provider know when an attack is happening.
 Without this the standard troubleshooting process may be attempted to carried out by you and your provider, which would fail because anything on the server would be inaccessible.
 Most service providers should provide this service.